shunny2/cat-mario-clone/README.md

 The game currently contains 5 levels.

-Game link available at: https://shunny2.github.io/cat-mario-clone/
+The game link is available at: https://shunny2.github.io/cat-mario-clone/

 ## Technologies